 - The cryptographic binding between them (

-This context is stored server-side, associated with the request token.
-The user will consent to a request that has already been cryptographically validated.
+That validated context is stored server-side behind the pending URL.
+The user is consenting to a request that has already been cryptographically verified.

 Step 4: User Consent

 The auth server displays a consent screen to the user.
-Because the request token references validated context, the consent screen can show verified information:
+Because the pending authorization request already references validated context, the consent screen can show verified information:

 - ✓ Agent identity: